Clinical Clerkships & Electives Numbering System and Requirements

 IM 2071 – Primary Care: General Internal Medicine – (4.0 CH)

-The clinical clerkship in either Family Medicine, General IM, or Pediatrics is a required 4-week Core clerkship.
+The clinical clerkship in a Primary Care setting is a required 4-week Core clerkship.
 This clerkship is designed to provide the student with an understanding of Primary Care through the integration of didactic knowledge and clinical experiences.
 Students will receive exposure to a diverse community of patients in both ambulatory and/or inpatient settings.

 Specialty Clerkship